 While accounts have not been established for all types of international activity, the College’s Check Request Form includes a check box for payment requests related to any type of international expense, including those that fall into the above listed categories.

-3. Required Forms - Faculty and staff memberstravelling on College business must complete and submit the following forms:
+3. Required Forms - Faculty and staff members traveling on College business must complete and submit the following forms:

-- U.S. Department of State Students Abroad Resource: Provides many resources for students, including a comprehensive checklist for students traveling overseas.
+· U.S. Department of State Students Abroad Resource: Provides many resources for students as well as a comprehensive checklist for students traveling overseas.

 · US Department of State Travel Resources: Provides information on travel documents, Travel Warnings and Alerts and the Smart Traveler Enrollment Program.